The morning of April 13, 1975

 Pierre Gemayel — the founder of Lebanon’s largest Christian militia party, the Kataeb — and Camille Chamoun, a former president of Lebanon, attended mass that Sunday morning at a church in Ain el-Rummaneh, a Christian suburb of southeast Beirut.
 Members of Gemayel’s party militia and Lebanese government police were stationed in the area.
 It was, in effect, a gathering of the Maronite Christian political establishment.

-8:00 AM — The first incident
+8:00 AM — First incident

 11:00 AM — The bus